-BA241 Quantitative Methods in Management E
+BA241 Quantitative Methods in Management (E)

 This course provides an introduction to the concept, theories and principles associated with and application of quantitative methods in Management.
 It develops the mathematical and statistical competence necessary to facilitate progression in areas such as Operation Management necessary for decision making.
-The course builds on concepts and analytical techniques taught in (STA 101) Principles of Statistics, developing more advanced quantitative methods, such as, Linear Programming and Sensitivity and Duality Theory, Transportation, Assignment Problems, and Network, Ouantitative methods are used throughout business, government and non-profit sector of the economy.
+The course builds on concepts and analytical techniques taught in (STA 101) Principles of Statistics, developing more advanced quantitative methods, such as, Linear Programming and Sensitivity and Duality Theory, Transportation, Assignment Problems, and Network.
+Quantitative methods used throughout are government and non-profit sector of the economy.
 Effective participation in decision-making will enable students to, at a minimum, understand and interpret statistical reports.